 You should contact your own insurance company.
 You may have insurance that protects you if a driver hits you who is un-insured or under-insured.

 19. I was a victim of a hit-and-run auto accident.
 What can I do?

 You should contact your own insurance company.
 You may have medical payments insurance or other coverage that can help you.

 Additionally, the police will try to find the hit-and-run driver.
 One of the main ways they do this is through red light cameras.
 While they are originally designed to catch red-light runners, red light cameras also help in hit-and-run cases.
 Because we are local to the East Valley, we know where the cameras are, and can help you figure out next steps.

 Check out our red light camera maps on any of our location pages.

-20. My family has gone through a lot after the auto accident.
+20. My family has gone through a lot after my totaled car accident.
 Is it possible to compensate it?

 This type of compensation is sometimes referred to as being for ‘loss of consortium‘.